joao-henriques-dev/joao-henriques-dev/README.md

 # Hi there, I'm João Henriques 👋

-🎓 **1st Year Computer Science & Engineering Student**
+🎓 **1st year BSc in Computer Science and Engineering Student**
 🚀 Aspiring **AI/ML Engineer** & Future **Data Scientist / Analyst / Engineer**

 ---

 ## 👨‍💻 About Me

-I'm João, a curious mind and a lifelong learner, currently laying down the foundations for a career in Artificial Intelligence and Data Science.
-I’m passionate about exploring the mechanisms that shape our universe, and I strive to break through every barrier in my way.
+I'm a Bachelor's Student in Computer Science & Engineering, passionate about technology and its impact in society.

 > _"We are only confined by the walls we build ourselves."_